 During the nighttime, it is a healthy practice to allow your BTS to experience lower temperatures.
 You may not need to provide heat at night, as long as the temperature does not fall below 60 °F (16 °C).

 If ever the enclosure needs to be heated at night, a ceramic heat emitter can be used, since it gives off heat without emitting light.

-Aside from maintaining appropriate temperature levels at night, it is also important to make sure that the tank is in total darkness to help the blue tongue skink to achieve a normal sleeping cycle.
+Aside from maintaining appropriate temperature levels at night, it is also important to make sure that the

 Blue Tongue Skinks’ Humidity Needs

 Blue tongue skinks need moderate to high humidity levels.
 Most Australian species thrive at approximately 40% humidity, while Indonesian types require humidity levels of about 60-80%.